Messaging

 |---|---|

-| Prompts | Tries to engage a user - whether it’s a question, instructions, or an advertisement.
-They mimic conversations we could have in a physical environment. |
+| Prompts | Tries to engage a user.
+Whether it’s a question, instructions, or an advertisement, they mimic conversations in a physical environment. |

 | Helpful info | Non-critical, like helpful tips or additional context.
-They may have a prompt, but mostly typically focused on one-way communication, like a road sign would be. |
+They typically act like one-way communication, like a road sign or billboard. |

 | Alerts | Time-sensitive messages that notify the user of a status change.
-Though they may have a prompt, the main goal is to update a user and include info needed, to decide whether or not to take further action.
-They mimic alarms, or notices you might receive in the mail. |
+The main goal is to update a user on the change and provide enoguh info for the user to decide whether or not to take further action.
+Similar to leaving a message, sending a notice, or any "fyi" content. |

 Writing the copy

-- 1. Prompts
+- Prompts

-- Ask one thing at a time - If you need multiple actions, focus on the top priority or consider separating them.
+- Ask one thing at a time.
+If you need multiple actions, focus on the top priority or consider separating them.

 - Write to skim - Lead with action verbs, info about what will or won’t happen in the body copy, and an actionable CTA that matches the header if possible.

-- 2. Helpful Info
+- Helpful Info

-- 3. Alerts
+- Alerts

 Additional considerations